You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 1. Verification of Request

-- Confirming the legitimacy of the request by contacting the agency directly through publicly available contact information.
+• Confirm the legitimacy of the request by contacting the agency directly through publicly available contact information, for example completing a Google search for the agency website to locate the publicly available contact information.

 2. Review the Request for Information